DEFRA/ffc-development-guide/docs/create-a-new-service/github.md

 All source code is hosted in the [DEFRA GitHub Organisation](https://github.com/DEFRA)

 Repositories should contain a single microservice/application.
-Monorepos are not supported by CI pipeline.
+Monorepos are not supported by either CDP or the FCP Platform.

 ## Naming conventions